-What you must pay when you get these services Out-of-Network 1 What you must pay when you get these services In-Network Services that are covered for you Physician/Practitioner services, including doctor's office visits (continued) care professionals (as permitted under Medicare rules).
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Physician/Practitioner services, including doctor's office visits (continued) You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services care professionals (as permitted under Medicare rules).
 NOTE: Medicare-covered telehealth services will be subject to the same cost sharing as services you would receive in-person.
-If you have surgery or procedures done in a certified ambulatory surgical center or hospital outpatient setting, see the "Outpatient surgery, including services provided at outpatient hospital facilities and ambulatory surgical centers" and/or the "Outpatient hospital services" sections in this benefits chart for applicable care professionals (as permitted under Medicare rules).
+If you have surgery or procedures done in a certified ambulatory surgical center or hospital outpatient setting, see the "Outpatient surgery, including services provided at outpatient hospital facilities and ambulatory surgical centers" and/or the "Outpatient hospital services" sections in this benefits chart for applicable copayments or care professionals (as permitted under Medicare rules).
 NOTE: Medicare-covered telehealth services will be subject to the same cost sharing as services you would receive in-person.
-If you have surgery or procedures done in a certified ambulatory surgical center or hospital outpatient setting, see the "Outpatient surgery, including services provided at outpatient hospital facilities and ambulatory surgical centers" and/or the "Outpatient hospital services" sections in this benefits chart for applicable You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these centers" and/or the "Outpatient hospital services" sections in months prior to your first telehealth visit
+If you have surgery or procedures done in a certified ambulatory surgical center or hospital outpatient setting, see the "Outpatient surgery, including services provided at outpatient hospital facilities and ambulatory surgical centers" and/or the "Outpatient hospital services" sections in this benefits chart for applicable copayments or coinsurance amounts.

-- Exceptions can be made to the above for certain circumstances Telehealth services for mental health - visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone • or video chat) with your doctor for 5-10 minutes if:
+- Exceptions can be made to the above for certain circumstances - Telehealth services for mental health • visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone • or video chat) with your doctor for 5-10 minutes if: